-Instructional Materials
+Parent Review of Instructional Materials

-As a parent, you have a right to review teaching materials, textbooks, and other teaching aids and instructional materials used in the curriculum, and to examine tests that have been administered to your child.
+As a parent, you have a right to review teaching materials, textbooks, and other teaching aids and instructional materials used in the curriculum, and to examine tests that have been administered to your child, whether instruction is delivered in-person, virtually, or remotely.
+The district will provide login credentials to each student's parent for any learning management system or online learning portal used in instruction to facilitate parent access and review.